cdm823/gdrive_folder_chat/README.md

 ## Limitations
 1. Extracts text from the following document types:
-    a.
+   - a.
 PDF
-    b.
+   - b.
 Microsoft Word
-    c.
+   - c.
 Google Doc
-    Any other file types will be ignored.
+   - Any other file types will be ignored.
-2. No pagination set up for Drive API, so max documents processed = 100
+2. No pagination handling set up for Drive API, so max documents processed = 100
 3. Batches embeddings in one HTTP request to `https://api.openai.com/v1/embeddings`
-    a.
-Max embeddings determined by your OpenAI limits for your chosen embedding model
+   - a.
+Max embeddings determined by your OpenAI limits for your chosen embedding model.
+If tokens to embed exceeds this limit, process will fail.

 ## Prerequisites